ybotman/ybotman.com/src/content/blog/why-cant-i-throw-away-books-a-literary-hoarders-lament.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Books.
 They’re supposed to be gateways to adventure, knowledge, and escapism.
 Yet, here I am, staring at a mountain of them that I can’t seem to part with.
 From high school novels to college textbooks, beloved reads to ones I despise, and even that old 1990 database design manual—why can’t I just let them go?
-Let’s dive into the quirky, cluttered world of my book collection and explore the tangled web of emotions and memories that keep these pages from finding a new home.</p>
+My cluttered world of my book collection and tangled web of emotions and memories keep these pages from finding a new home (or the trash).</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->